 Candidate background screen completed.
 Check.

-- Assume the budget is approved
+- They assume the budget is approved

-- Assume funding is avaialble
+- They assume funding is available

 How do you prepare your sales forecast?
 What do you find most challenging when assessing your sales pipeline and putting your sales forecast together?
 Please share your thoughts and experiences below and we can share our ideas and best practices with you.